 12 Tips For Parents To Deal With A Disrespectful Teenager

-It is quite annoying to deal with a disrespectful and insolent teenager who constantly disobeys you, and does not adhere to your values or beliefs.
+It can be quite annoying to deal with a disrespectful and insolent teenager who constantly disobeys you and does not adhere to your values or beliefs.
 Although you may be worried about their behavior, it is a normal part of the physical and mental changes teenagers undergo while transitioning from childhood to adolescence.

 These changes may alter the brain’s structural attributes, contributing to mood and behavioral changes.
 This could also be why your teen displays changes in thought processes and views.